 Frequently Asked Questions

-Is it possible that I could need treatment for TMJ disorder?
+Do I need treatment for a TMJ disorder?

-Only your dentist can diagnose a TMJ disorder, but there are some signs and symptoms that could indicate the need to visit your doctor:
+Only your dentist can diagnose a TMJ disorder, but there are some signs and symptoms that could indicate a problem:

-- Your jaws ‘pop’ in and out of place
+- Your jaw “pops” in and out of place or

-- Your jaws get stuck in certain positions
+- Your jaw get stuck in certain positions

 - You cannot open your mouth very wide

-- You have swelling on one or both sides of your face
+- You have swelling or pain on one or both sides of your face

 - You have chronic headaches or upper shoulder pain